Neha/resume-cli/readme.md

 ### Known Issues

-1. Lot of content is hardcoded.
+1. Lot of content is hardcoded .
 2. Need to refactor the logic of `response.js`.
 3. No direct options to select and query.